eddydpan/CompArch/MP3/README.md

 Throughout this section, I'll be mainly referring to the `green_*` Game of Life implementation.
 Since the `red_*` and `blue_*` Game of Life modules are implemented the same way as `green_*`, I dive into the implementation of just the `green_*` module to reduce redundancy.

 ### `game_of_life` module
-This module calculate takes in an initial state (`init_state`), clock (`clk`), and `start` flag to calculate what its current state (`curr_state)` should be after an iteration of the Game of Life's rules.
+This module takes in an initial state (`init_state`), clock (`clk`), and `start` flag to calculate what its current state (`curr_state`) should be after an iteration of the Game of Life's rules.
 In addition to `curr_state`, it also outputs flags for `done` and `updating`.

 I first instantiate three logics-- a 64-bit `next_state` temporary board, an `index` counter, and a register to count `alive_neighbors` of any given cell.
+I have stored all of my game boards in 64-bit registers as they are very compact representations, and despite being 1-dimensional, I'm still able to efficiently compute any cell's neighbors.

 Next is an `initial` block that ensures the `done` and `updating` flags are set to 0.

 The main logic occurs in these next two `always` blocks.
 The first is an `always_comb` which calls the `count_alive_neighbors` function and stores the result in the `alive_neighbors` register.
-The `count_alive_neighbors` function simply takes the board and index to count the alive neighbors of, finds the indices of all of the neighboring cells--taking the cyclic boundary conditions into account--and checks each cell for a 1, adding it to the return value.
+The `count_alive_neighbors` function simply takes the board and index to count the alive neighbors of, finds the indices of all of the neighboring cells--taking the cyclic boundary conditions into account--and checks each cell for a `1`, adding it to the return value.
+With the wrap-around for the cells, the 8x8 LED matrix can better emulate Conway's Game of Life if it were to be played on an infinite 2D matrix, and allowing for a stable pattern like the 'Glider' to travel forever.

+#### Conway's Game of Life Rules
+For reference, these are the Game of Life rules that apply to each cell in the grid:
+- **Birth**: A dead cell with exactly 3 live neighbors becomes alive
+- **Survival**: A live cell with 2 or 3 live neighbors stays alive
+- **Death**: All other cells die or stay dead

 The last part of this module is the `always_ff` block that triggers on the positive edge of the clock tick, where an `if` statement resets `index` to 0, `updating` to high, and `done` to low (not done).
 Now, if `updating` is high, the Game of Life rules are applied on the `alive_neighbors` register computed in the earlier `always_comb` block.
-If the cell at the index meets the condition to be alive, then `next_state` is updated with a `1` at that index.
+If the cell at the index meets the Conway's Game of Life rules to be alive, then `next_state` is updated with a `1` at that index.
 If it does not, then it will be populated with a `0`.
 When `index` reaches `63`, the last one in the matrix, the `curr_state` output is assigned to the populated `next_state`, the `done` flag is set to high, and the `updating` flag set to low.
 If the index is not yet at `63`, it will increment by `1`.

 Here's what the simulation looks like for one iteration: